 1918 1920's thur 1930's 1939 1941 1946

 Ferndale Dairy farm has been in operation as early as 1918 when started by Frank W. Fernzler.
 The first bottle pictured is the earliest F.W.
 Fernzler bottle known.
 Ferndale Farm was first named Fairview Farm for a very short time.
 The Ferndale Farms embossed bottles were used thur the 20's into the later 30's.
 Like many daries pyro bottles were brought into use until the farm stopped bottling milk in 1949.
 Ferndale Farm has shipped milk to Wengert's , now Swiss Premium Dairy ever since.
 Lebanon County has been drinking Ferndale Farm milk for 95 years.
 F.W.
-Fernzler's great grandson Frank now operates the family farm south of Lebanon Pa.
+Fernzler's great grandson Frank has sold the farm which still provides milk to Swiss Premium.

 FERNDALE DAIRY FARM LEBANON PA